sourcegraph/language-server-protocol/extension-files.md

-# Glob & content extension to LSP
+# File extensions to LSP

-The glob & content extension to the Language Server Protocol (LSP) allows a language server to operate without sharing a physical file system with the client.
-Instead of consulting its local disk, the language server can query the client for a list of all files/directories and for the contents of specific files.
+The files extension to the Language Server Protocol (LSP) allows a language server to operate without sharing a physical file system with the client.
+Instead of consulting its local disk, the language server can query the client for a list of all files and for the contents of specific files.

 Use cases: